6.6. Download resumption

 Quick reminder: download resumption is supported for PULL mode downloads only.

-• persisted_uri - that is, the URI from which the download was originally started,
+• persisted_uri - the URI from which the download was originally started,

-• resume_offset - which is just the number of bytes successfully stored before the device crashed / unexpectedly rebooted / whatever,
+• resume_offset - the number of bytes successfully stored before the device crashed or unexpectedly rebooted,

-• resume_tag - tag, allowing to validate that the Server still has the same firmware file available under given URI.
+• resume_etag - ETag that allows to validate whether the Server still has the same firmware file available under given URI.

-Implementation-wise, we’ll start with introducing a structure that’d hold the download state as well as utility functions that’d store and restore the state from persistent storage:
+In terms of implementation, we will start with introducing a structure that will hold the download state as well as utility functions that will store and restore the state from persistent storage:

 #define _DEFAULT_SOURCE // for fileno()